konapun/vacuumline.nvim/README.md

   background = {line = '#282828', even = '#b16286', odd = '#98971a'},
 }
 ```

+#### Backends
+vacuumline abstracts the statusline provider and currently accepts using either [galaxyline](https://github.com/glepnir/galaxyline.nvim) or
+[lualine](https://github.com/nvim-lualine/lualine.nvim)) as backends (want to use something else?
+Open a ticket and I'll consider it!).
+**NOTE:** galaxyline DOES NOT support nvim0.8's winbar and thus the winbar config is a no op for galaxyline. vacuumline uses galaxyline as
+a default for historical reasons but due to functionality and speed of updates lualine is the suggested backend.

 #### Separators
 Segment separators are used to separate segments, obviously.